 Maintenance dose: 10 to 15mg/kg/day from a few hours to several days.
 If needed, oral therapy may be initiated concomitantly.

 As with all patients, it is important that the minimum effective dose is used.
 Whilst there is no evidence that dosage requirements are different for this group of patients, they may be more susceptible to bradycardia and conduction defects if too high a dose is employed.
 Particular attention should be paid to monitoring thyroid function (see sections 4.3, 4.4 and 4.8).

 Although no dosage adjustment for patients with renal or hepatic abnormalities has been defined during chronic treatment with oral amiodarone, close clinical monitoring is prudent for elderly patients e.g. in an intensive care unit.

 Infusion: For instructions on dilution of the medicinal product before administration, see section 6.6.

 • Hypersensitivity to the active substance, iodine or to any of the excipients listed in section 6.1 (one pre-filled syringe contains approximately 112mg iodine).

-• Sinus bradycardia and sino-atrial heart block.
-In patients with severe conduction disturbances (high grade AV block, bifascicular or trifascicular block) or sinus node disease, Amiodarone should be used only in conjunction with a pacemaker.
-Patients with Brugada syndrome.
+• Sinus bradycardia, sino-atrial heart block and sick sinus syndrome in patients without a pacemaker.
+In patients with severe conduction disturbances (high grade AV block, bifascicular or trifascicular block) or sinus node disease, amiodarone should be used only in specialized units in conjunction with a pacemaker.

-• The combination of Amiodarone with drugs which may induce torsades de pointes is contra-indicated (see section 4.5)
+• The concomitant administration of amiodarone with drugs which may prolong the QT interval (see section 4.5)

-• Due to the presence of benzyl alcohol, intravenous amiodarone is contraindicated in neonates, infants and children up to 3 years old
+• Due to the presence of benzyl alcohol, intravenous amiodarone is contraindicated in neonates and should be used with caution in infants and children up to 3 years old (see section 4.4).

 All these above contra-indications do not apply to the use of amiodarone for cardiopulmonary resuscitation of shock resistant ventricular fibrillation.